 – “A Light On In The Dark,” Darlingside

 Released October 9, 2020 via More Doug Records / Thirty Tigers, Fish Pond Fish aches with a deep inner longing.
-Embracing both an internal and external search for purpose, place, and meaning, Darlingside’s third studio album arrives as the band celebrate the first decade of their career.
+Embracing both an internal and external search for purpose, place, and meaning, Darlingside’s fourth studio album arrives as the band celebrate the first decade of their career.
 Consisting of Dave Senft (vocals, bass), Don Mitchell (vocals, guitar, banjo), Auyon Mukharji (vocals, violin, mandolin), and Harris Paseltiner (vocals, cello, guitar), Darlingside debuted in 2010 with the six-track Ep 1, an earnest first look at what would grow into a signature hearty folk pop sound built off massive vocal harmonies, sincere and thought-provoking lyricism, and immersive acoustic and electronic instrumentation.
-2015’s debut album Birds Say received critical praise and acclaim, and 2018’s sophomore follow-up Extralife added depth, colors, and new flavor to Darlingside’s already breathtaking tapestry.
+2023’s debut album Pilot Machines and 2015’s sophomore LP Birds Say received critical praise and acclaim, and 2018’s third album Extralife added depth, colors, and new flavor to Darlingside’s already breathtaking tapestry.